luisansorge/organisation_annotation_eukaryotic_genomes/README.md

 ## Project Description

-This project implements a comprehensive computational workflow for the assembly, annotation, and comparative analysis of eukaryotic genomes.
-Using *Arabidopsis thaliana* accessions as a model system, we perform de novo genome assembly from HiFi sequencing data, followed by systematic annotation of transposable elements (TEs) and protein-coding genes.
-The pipeline integrates multiple evidence sources including RNA-seq data, protein homology, and ab initio predictions to produce high-quality genome annotations.
-Finally, we conduct comparative genomics analysis to identify core, accessory, and unique genes across multiple accessions, revealing insights into genome evolution and structural variation.
+This project contains scripts for the annotation and comparative genomics of *Arabidopsis thaliana* accessions.
+A systematic annotation of transposable elements (TEs) and protein-coding genes is performed, integrating RNA-seq data, protein homology and ab initio predictions to produce genome annotations.
+Additionlly, comparative genomics analysis was conducted to identify orthogroups and syntenic regions across multiple accessions, revealing insights into genome evolution and structural variation.

-## Goals

-- **Genome Assembly**: Generate high-quality genome assemblies from HiFi sequencing reads
-- **TE Annotation**: Identify and classify transposable elements to understand genome dynamics and evolutionary history
-- **Gene Annotation**: Predict protein-coding genes using multiple lines of evidence (RNA-seq, protein homology, ab initio predictions)
-- **Functional Annotation**: Assign putative functions to predicted genes using domain analysis and homology searches
-- **Quality Assessment**: Evaluate annotation completeness and accuracy using standardized metrics
-- **Comparative Genomics**: Identify orthogroups and syntenic regions across multiple genome accessions to define the pangenome structure

-## Input Data / Datasets
+## Datasets

 ### Primary Data
-- **HiFi Sequencing Reads**: High-fidelity long reads for genome assembly
+- **Assembly Data**: PacBio HiFi long reads fromo accession Abd-0 assembled with Hifiasm
-- **RNA-seq Data**: Paired-end Illumina reads for gene expression evidence
+- **RNA-seq Data**: Paired-end Illumina short reads for gene expression evidence from accession Sha assembled with Trinity
-- **Reference Genome**: *Arabidopsis thaliana* TAIR10 for comparison and validation
+- **Reference Genome**: *Arabidopsis thaliana* TAIR10

-### Reference Databases
-- **TAIR10 CDS**: Coding sequences for masking during TE annotation
-- **TAIR10 Proteins**: Reference proteins for homology-based gene prediction
-- **UniProt Viridiplantae**: Curated plant proteins for functional annotation
-- **Pfam**: Protein domain database (via InterProScan)
-- **BUSCO Brassicales**: Conserved single-copy orthologs for quality assessment (~4,596 genes)
-- **REXdb-plant**: Plant-specific TE protein domain database for TEsorter

-### Additional Accessions
-- Multiple *Arabidopsis* accessions from Lian et al. dataset for comparative genomics (Etna-2, Ice-1, Taz-0)

 ---